bcamp-autumn-2022/university/README.md

 ## JOIN Queries

 I made a couple of examples about INNER JOIN queries.
 The controller is named **StudentdataController.cs** and the queries are in models: **Studendata_model.cs** and **Studentgrade_model.cs**.
 And note that I manipulate the dates with the **DATE_FORMAT** function in MySQL and then I have to use **string** type for that property in the model.

+## Authentication

+In the file BasicAuthentication I have this line

+Database db = new Database(System.Environment.GetEnvironmentVariable("DATABASE_URL"));

+It has a problem: after reboot, we have to call first login and then we can call protected route.
+But that is the way the application will be used any way.